-is a 1953 film directed by Federico Fellini
+I Vitelloni is a 1953 film directed by Federico Fellini.

 It involves five slackers living in a small town on the Adriatic coast of Italy, and their supposedly carefree lives.
 One of them, Fausto, blows this when he leaves his girlfriend pregnant and is forced to marry her.
 That doesnt mean he doesnt try to seduce other women, though.

-to be supportive while keeping their lifestyles: Alberto is supported by his mother and sister, Leopoldo writes a play, Riccardo tries to keep his singing act and Moraldo, Fausto’s brother-in-law, tries to get away from it all.
+Fausto's friends try to be supportive while keeping their lifestyles: Alberto is supported by his mother and sister, Leopoldo writes a play, Riccardo tries to keep his singing act and Moraldo, Faustos brother-in-law, tries to get away from it all.

 This movie provides examples of:

 - Broken Pedestal: Leopoldo has the eccentric actor Sergio in high regard, but then he tries to insinuate to him.

 - The Casanova: All of them, but Fausto is the most noticeable.